facebook/react-native-website/docs/timers.md

 `setImmediate` is executed at the end of the current JavaScript execution block, right before sending the batched response back to native.
 Note that if you call `setImmediate` within a `setImmediate` callback, it will be executed right away, it won't yield back to native in between.

 The `Promise` implementation uses `setImmediate` as its asynchronicity implementation.

+> Note: when debugging on Android, if the times between the debugger and device have drifted; things such as animation, event behavior, etc., might not work properly or the results may not be accurate.
+Please correct this by running `` adb shell "date `date +%m%d%H%M%Y.%S%3N`" `` on your debugger machine.
+Root access is required for the use in real device.

 ## InteractionManager